HorizonRobotics/alf/README.md

 the latest pytorch version of ALF).
 * LOG_DIR is the directory when you want to store the training results.
-Note that if you want to train from scratch, a new value for LOG_DIR need to be specified.
-Othewise, it is assumed to resume the training from a previous checkpoint.
+Note that if you want to train from scratch, a new value for LOG_DIR need to be used.
+Othewise, it is assumed to resume the training from a previous checkpoint (if any).

 During training, you can use tensorboard to show the progress of training:
 ```bash